opencodeca/ocn/README.md

 # Copy the environment file to your local machine
 $ cp .env.default .env

+# Create and bootstrap the database
+$ bundle exec rake db:setup

 # Run the application processes
 $ bundle exec foreman start
 ```